 Our elder abuse lawyers have handled many elder abuse cases, including financial elder abuse, fraud, neglect, and physical abuse.
 Some of our representative cases are described below.

-A woman who claimed to be the grandchild of a 109-year-old victim forged 48 checks totaling more than $880,000 from the accounts of the victim and her 90-year-old son.
+- A woman who claimed to be the grandchild of a 109-year-old victim forged 48 checks totaling more than $880,000 from the accounts of the victim and her 90-year-old son.
 She also had an attorney create an estate plan giving both victims’ estates to her.
 (The attorney was later convicted in an unrelated matter of conspiracy to commit forgery and disbarred.)

-The daughter of an elderly man hired us when she learned that her father’s fourth wife had persuaded him to transfer about $15 million in cash and real estate to her and her family.
+- The daughter of an elderly man hired us when she learned that her father’s fourth wife had persuaded him to transfer about $15 million in cash and real estate to her and her family.
 At the time of these transactions, her father suffered from severe short-term memory loss.

-The daughter of a 91-year-old woman persuaded her mother to pay the expenses of the daughter’s “friend” whom she claimed to have met on the internet but never seen in person.
+- The daughter of a 91-year-old woman persuaded her mother to pay the expenses of the daughter’s “friend” whom she claimed to have met on the internet but never seen in person.
 The daughter persuaded her mother to place five mortgages on her home to help the “friend” with her financial problems, wiping out all the equity in her home.

-While in a dementia facility, an elderly woman discovered that her daughter was emptying her bank accounts.
-The daughter used a power of attorney and her mother’s diagnosis of dementia to transfer her mother’s money from one bank account to another, and withdrew most of the balance.
-The daughter also cleared-out her mother’s home, disposing of her clothes, furniture, photographs, and other tangible personal property.
+- While in a dementia facility, an elderly woman discovered that her daughter was emptying her bank accounts.
+The daughter used a power of attorney and her mother’s diagnosis of dementia to transfer her mother’s money from one bank account to another and withdrew most of the balance.
+The daughter also cleared out her mother’s home, disposing of her clothes, furniture, photographs, and other tangible personal property.

-An 87-year-old Walnut Creek woman unable to drive a car or use a computer was victimized by her caregiver, on whom she relied to take her to church, medical appointments, and shopping.
+- An 87-year-old Walnut Creek woman unable to drive a car or use a computer was victimized by her caregiver, on whom she relied to take her to church, medical appointments, and shopping.
 The abuser used the victim’s credit cards and ATM to make unauthorized purchases, cash withdrawals, and online purchases.
 Our elder abuse attorneys obtained summary judgment against the abuser for financial elder abuse, fraud and deceit, conversion, and invalid donative transfers.
 The summary judgment motion awarded damages of at least $380,000 for the actual monetary damages and punitive damages of three times the actual damages.
-The abuser filed bankruptcy before the hearing to establish damages.
+The abuser filed for bankruptcy before the hearing to establish damages.